 Pest Control Deserves A Special Mention

 Checking for the presence of harmful insects and judging a building’s risk to future insect problems is especially important in many regions.
 Termites, worms, borers, and other species that consume wood are especially threatening given the frequency of wooden construction in the residential market.
 Good building inspectors are familiar with the signs of infestation for most local harmful species, but exterminators may also be called in on particularly delicate cases.
 A clean bill of health for a home in this area requires not only the absence of active insect colonies but also proper preventative measures, like the use of treated wood and the presence of insect shields.
-Visit or call: TPC pre-purchase inspections for your personal inspector.
+Visit or call: The Pest Company pre-purchase inspections for your personal inspector.